 Code of Conduct

-The regulations governing the use of the University Libraries have been formulated to ensure fair access to resources and services, to provide facilities conducive to serious study and to protect the collections.
-Library users who do not comply with library regulations may be asked to leave the libraries, have their borrowing privileges revoked, and/or be referred to Community Standards.
-The authority to establish library regulations comes from Libraries of public institutions of higher education; access and use (NY EDUC § 249-a).
+The Code of Conduct, governing the use of the University Libraries, has been formulated to ensure fair access to resources and services, to provide facilities conducive to serious study and to protect the collections.
+Library users agree to abide by this code of conduct while using library facilities and resources.
+Library users who do not comply with the library code may be asked to leave the libraries, have their borrowing privileges revoked, and/or be referred to Community Standards.

 The purpose of the Collection Development Policy is to communicate the University Libraries’ priorities and principles for building its collections to the University at Albany community, and to provide guidance to those responsible for supporting the collections.

 The University Libraries’ Collection Development Policy augments the University’s mission of academic excellence by creating and maintaining collections that support the current and future needs for learning, teaching, and research for the community of undergraduate, graduate students, faculty and staff.

 The University at Albany Libraries supports the research, teaching, learning, and public engagement missions of the University through our collections and services.
 Our website provides public access to a wide range of materials, including digitized text and image collections, archival finding aids, and instructional guides.

 Enabling open access to these collections and resources for the global community is part of the Libraries’ commitment to building more equitable access to knowledge.